 Words can be powerful.
 Stori Smith knows how to take a tough topic and turn it into poetry while creating awareness about the subject matter: The exotic pet industry as part of illegal wildlife trafficking.

 Follow the journey of Stori’s words and help to bring awareness to a topic that is killing and harming tens of thousands of animals each year.

 Facts and figures regarding the worldwide poaching industry

 The illicit wildlife and plant trade is estimated to be worth $70-213 billion a year and infringes on natural resources of countries and wealth of businesses around the world.

-Poaching is contributing to the extinction of hundreds of species, including tigers, bears, elephants, and rhinoceroses.
+Poaching is contributing to the extinction of thousands of species, including tigers, bears, elephants, and rhinoceroses.

 It is estimated that between 30,000 and 38,000 elephants are poached annually for their ivory tusks.